Ender108/Ascendance/README.md

 Ascendance is a lightweight difficulty modlist for Skyrim.
 The goal of Ascendance is to improve gameplay in a challenging yet rewarding way while staying true to the core Skyrim experience.
 Ascendance also includes a noticeable visual upgrade while still maintaining very high performance.

 # Requirements
-- The latest version (currently 1.6.640 for Steam, 1.6.659 for GOG) of The Elder Scrolls V: Skyrim Special Edition
+- The latest version (currently 1.6.640 for Steam) of The Elder Scrolls V: Skyrim Special Edition.
+The GoG versions of Skyrim is NOT supported at the moment.
 - All Creation Club content from the paid Anniversary Edition upgrade.

 # Recommended Specs